 - As the chicken cooks, turn it occasionally so it browns evenly.
 If it starts to brown too quickly, reduce the heat to medium-low.

 - Meanwhile, combine all of the dressing ingredients into an airtight jar.
+Add some salt to taste.
 Shake until well combined.
 Toss the dressing with the spinach.
 Add in the fruit and feta cheese and toss again.
 If desired squeeze some fresh lemon over the salad.
-Just about a teaspoon.

 - Toast the almonds in a small skillet over medium heat for about 1-2 minutes stirring constantly.
 Add the almonds to the salad.

 - Once the chicken is finished, remove from heat and slice or chop it.
 Let it cool and then add it to the salad.